 When the temperature is severely overheated, the heated surface tube will also be damaged.
 If the steam temperature is too low, the thermal cycle efficiency will be affected, and the steam humidity at the turbine blade will be too large.
 In severe cases, water hammer may occur, causing blade breakage damage.

-If the steam temperature rises and falls sharply, in addition to the large thermal stress on the welded joints and joints of the biomass boiler, the relative displacement between the cylinder and the rotor of the steam turbine will increase, that is, the expansion difference will increase.
+If the steam temperature rises and falls sharply, in addition to the large thermal stress on the welded joints and joints of the biomass-fired boiler, the relative displacement between the cylinder and the rotor of the steam turbine will increase, that is, the expansion difference will increase.
 Even the dynamic friction between the impeller and the diaphragm occurs, causing severe vibration.